 This bill will decrease the minimum number of acres to qualify as an agricultural district from 250 acres to 50 acres and add cities that are within one mile of the agricultural district to the list of entities to be notified of the proposal, approval, and withdrawal of property from, an agricultural district.
 The bill will also allow a district board of supervisors to consider possible dissolution of an agricultural district if an owner's withdrawal of property results in the remaining land no longer qualifying as agricultural land.
-This bill passed the Senate Agriculture Committee and now heads to the full Senate for their consideration.
+This bill passed the Senate 38-0 and now heads to the Governor for his consideration.